Trending Topics

 img

-For the manufacturing industry, 2023 was a year of contrasts: recovery and relief in the face of continuing challenges from the COVID-19 pandemic, supply chain issues, workforce shortages, etc. In the face of difficulty, however, manufacturers continued to rise to the opportunity to innovate and help.
-They found ways to maintain and increase capacity; work safely; and fulfill the needs not only of critical areas such as medical devices, but also in manufacturing the everyday products that continued to provide a resemblance of normalcy.
+The manufacturing industry spent 2024 much in the same way it spent 2023: continuing to deal with the fallout from the COVID-19 pandemic and its impact on the supply chain, coping with workforce shortages and exploring the possibilities new technologies bring to the table.
+Despite the many challenges manufacturers faced over the last 12 months, they also found new ways to maintain and increase capacity; work safely; and fulfill the needs not only of critical areas such as medical devices, but also in manufacturing the everyday products that continued to provide a resemblance of normalcy.

 In many ways, the ability to meet these challenges was driven by technology, with capabilities such as automation and remote monitoring and operation leading the way and enabling manufacturers to ramp up operations and keep workers safe and healthy.
-Technological advances will continue to power IIoT trends in 2024, with areas including safety, reliability and flexibility set to be key concerns throughout this year and beyond.
+One of the most important of these has been the Industrial Internet of Things (IIoT), which connects the essential equipment manufacturers utilize on a daily basis.
+IIoT networks have proven themselves to be indispensable for many manufacturers thanks to the wealth of big data they provide as well as their potential to bring lasting improvements to their operations.
+Technological advances will continue to power IIoT trends in 2025, with areas including safety, reliability and flexibility set to be key concerns throughout this year and beyond.

 Read on for a look at some of the top Industrial Internet of Things trends anticipated for the coming months.

 Sensors are behind so many of the advances of Industry 4.0, and they are a key driver in this area.
 One of the primary benefits of condition monitoring sensors is that the data and insights that they provide can be accessed from anywhere, at any time.
-This enables remote monitoring and decision-making based on real-time data, no matter where personnel is located.
+This enables remote monitoring and decision-making based on real-time IIoT data, no matter where personnel is located.
 As technology continues to evolve, condition monitoring and analytic solutions such as Reliability 360® will be the key to eliminating unplanned downtime.
+Machine learning is being rolled out in many operations as a means of enhancing and improving the level of accuracy these systems produce, as well.
+Over the next year, it’s expected that analytical tools will continue to be adopted throughout the industry and digital twin technology will be integrated for comprehensive monitoring.

 2. Sensor advances and innovations